cstobey/vclods/docs/etl.md

 #append | Add the rest of the line to the stream.
 Allows you to append manual queries without using #include.
 If added to a field line, also acts like #ignore.
 #generate | Generate a virtual field that is not in the temp table.
 The SQL statements that follow the field name are used instead of a column name in the temp table when doing the ETL into the destination table.
 Used in place of either a VIRTUAL column on the temp table or an #include script to do the generation.
 See Modifiers below.
 #generate_unique | A logical combination of #generate and #unique
+#pivot | #generate but for #join fields that need to be pivoted on.
+After the field name, takes the #join table name, field, and expected value.

 ## Commands after a field definition
 Unless specified, the following commands take the destination table and field name as parameters.
 Spaces are not allowed in table and field names. #generate follows the same format but is not attached to a field.